ics-unisg/ekga/README.md

 The implementation requires Neo4j as the graph database and Python to run the scripts. *In our tests we employed Neo4j 5.12.0 and Python 3.8.5.*

+The libraries required to run the program can be installed from the requirements.txt file.
+They include matplotlib, neo4j, numpy, paho-mqtt, pandas, and validators.

 ### 2. Edit settings

 In **main.py** change lines **20-34**.